María del Carmen Morales: Murder

 In the early hours of 24 April 2025, Morales and her son Jaime Daniel Ramírez Morales were carrying water in the Las Villas area of Santa Cruz del Valle in Tlajomulco de Zúñiga when two or three hooded men on motorcycles with number plates from Michoacán arrived and shot at them.
-Morales was reported to have been killed while trying to defend Daniel.
-Both Morales and Daniel were killed in the attack.
+Morales was reported to have been killed while trying to defend Daniel, who was also killed in the attack.

-Following the murders of Morales and her son, the Guerrero Buscadores de Jalisco demanded for an immediate and thorough investigation, calling for "no more violence and impunity in the state of Jalisco".
+Following the murders of Morales and her son, the Guerrero Buscadores de Jalisco demanded an immediate and thorough investigation, calling for "no more violence and impunity in the state of Jalisco".
 They called on President Sheinbaum to put "pressure" on Jalisco authorities to take "concrete steps" to prevent violence and ensure justice for the Morales family.

 Local authorities stated that the murders were not linked to Morales's status as a madre buscadora, and stated that it would "redouble efforts" to identify the killers.

 Morales and her son became the 29th and 30th people searching for missing family members to be killed in Mexico since 2010.